akshatd/me599/hw3/akshat_hwk3_p2.md

 The only time we see the controller hit its output limits is when the reference changes from $\pi/2$ to 0 and vice versa, which is expected because those are the transitions that require the most control effort.

-Given the design specifications of $t_s < 0.2s$ and $\%OS < 15\%$, we can see that the controller meets these specifications for most of the reference changes except for the initial change from $\theta = \pi/4$ to $\theta = \pi/2$.
-Here, it achieves a settling time of $350$ and an overshoot of $30\%$.
+Given the design specifications of $t_s < 0.2s$ and $\%OS < 15\%$, we can see a maximum overshoot of $\approx 10\%$.
+As for the settling time, due to the slew rate limit, the reference change takes $\approx 0.23s$ and the total settling time including the reference change is $\approx 0.41s$.
+If we disregard the time taken for the reference change, the controller has a settling time of $\approx 0.18s$ which meets the design specifications.

-Hence, we can say that even though we used the linearized dynamics of the system at $\pi/4$ to design the controller, it was able to stabilize the system at $\pi/2$ and 0 as well while meeting the design specifications after initialization.
+Hence, we can say that even though we used the linearized dynamics of the system at $\pi/4$ to design the controller, it was able to stabilize the system at $\pi/2$ and 0 as well while meeting the design specifications.